-The Southern Highlands Botanic Gardens, to be established on the site located at the corner of Kangaloon and Old South Roads, East Bowral, is proposed to be a mix of exotic, native, and endemic species within a benchmark of 70/80% exotic –30/20% native/endemic.
+The Southern Highlands Botanic Gardens, located at 1 Old South Road in Bowral, will eventually be a mix of exotic, native, and endemic species within a benchmark of 70/80% exotic –30/20% native/endemic.
 The gardens will include a shale woodland, the endangered ecological community endemic to the site.

 Materials used for construction in the gardens will reflect the materials available within the Southern Highlands, including sandstone, basalt rock and trachyte (microsyenite).
 In time the Botanic Gardens will be complemented by a botanic centre.